zsparal/api-documentation/source/reference/v2/payment-links-api/get-payment-link.rst

        .. type:: string

      - Indicates the response contains a payment link object.
-Will always contain ``paymentLink`` for this endpoint.
+Will always contain ``payment-link`` for this endpoint.

    * - ``id``